-In a few words, it is the result of the action of physical factors (trauma, cold, burns...) but also psychological or social factors.
+In simple terms, stress is the response to both physical factors (trauma, cold, burns, etc.) and psychological or social factors.

-Note that each person reacts differently to stress, however here are the most common symptoms:
+It's important to note that everyone reacts to stress differently, but here are the most common symptoms:

 - Release of hormones: ACTH, cortisol, adrenaline, oxytocin, vasopressin

-- Muscle fatigue and tension, especially between the shoulder blades
+- Fatigue and muscle tension, particularly between the shoulder blades

-- Hypersensitivity to sounds, smells, contact, emotional irritability, anxiety...
+- Hypersensitivity to noise, smells, contact, emotional irritability, anxiety

-There are 2 main explanations for weight gain due to stress: The first is cortisol.
-This hormone is secreted in case of stress and remains high in case of long term stress.
-Cortisol modifies the storage of sugar and water and reduces muscle mass.
-It promotes fat storage in the abdominal area, increases our appetite and directs our food choices towards fatty and sweet products.
+Firstly, the hormone cortisol is secreted in response to stress and remains elevated in the case of long-term stress.
+Cortisol alters the storage of sugar, water, and reduces muscle mass.
+It promotes fat storage in the abdominal area, increases our appetite, and guides our food choices towards fattier and sweeter products.

-The second explanation is that when we are faced with negative emotions, we tend to compensate with food.
-Whether it is by eating to fill up and stop thinking or by using a comfort food, linked to our childhood or to positive emotions.
+Secondly, when faced with negative emotions, we often compensate with food.
+This may involve eating to distract ourselves or turning to comfort food linked to childhood memories or positive emotions.

-- Meditation: used in a therapeutic context to treat recurrences of depression or the effects of stress.
-It helps to free oneself from devaluing thoughts or ruminations that undermine morale.
+- Meditation: Used in a therapeutic setting to treat recurring depression or the effects of stress.
+It helps free oneself from devaluing thoughts or ruminations that damage morale.

-- Physical activity allows us to have a low response to stressful situations and to secrete less adrenaline.
+- Physical activity: It enables us to have a weaker response to stressful situations and secrete less adrenaline.

-- Magnesium reduces stress by preventing the rise of cortisol.
-Foods rich in magnesium: Chocolate 80% cocoa, flax seeds, Brazil nuts, almonds.
+- Magnesium: It reduces stress by preventing the rise of cortisol.
+Foods rich in magnesium include 80% cocoa chocolate, flax seeds, Brazil nuts, and almonds.

-- Tyrosine and Phenylalanine to optimize the production of dopamine and noradrenaline, precursors of adrenaline, which helps us manage stress.
-Foods rich in tyrosine and Phenylalanine: meat, dairy products but also oatmeal and wheat germ.
+- Tyrosine and Phenylalanine: These optimize the production of dopamine and noradrenaline, precursors to adrenaline, which helps us manage stress.
+Foods rich in tyrosine and Phenylalanine include meat, dairy products, oat flakes, and wheat germ.

-- Glutamic acid is used to produce the neurotransmitter GABA which promotes relaxation and calm.
-Foods rich in glutamic acid: cod; parmesan; milk, soy, cheese, veal.
+- Glutamic acid: Used to produce the neurotransmitter GABA, which promotes relaxation and calm.
+Foods rich in glutamic acid include cod, parmesan, milk, soy, cheese, and veal.

-- Tryptophan allows the synthesis of serotonin.
-It is involved in the regulation of mood and helps to cope with stress.
-Foods rich in Tryptophan: cod, salami, parmesan, parsley, pumpkin seeds, soy, milk, cheese.
+- Tryptophan: It helps synthesize serotonin, which plays a role in mood regulation and allows us to better cope with stress.
+Foods rich in Tryptophan include cod, salami, parmesan, parsley, pumpkin seeds, soy, milk, and cheese.